DONATE NOW

 "Telling my testimony"

 "Many of us find ourselves in the same situation, so we learn and help each other.
 This situation has made me mature," explains Timothy, who hopes to draw on his experience in the future.
-"It is clear to me that wherever I go I want to look for vocations telling my testimony and explaining that the responsibility has to be of the whole parish: there are many families willing to help others and the Church needs vocations".
+"It is clear to me that wherever I go I want to seek vocations by telling my testimony. and explaining that the responsibility has to be of the whole parish: there are many families willing to help others and the Church needs vocations".

 Since she arrived in July 2017 to learn Spanish, she has been living at the Bidasoa International Seminary and this year she is studying the 5th year and finishing Cycle I with the Degree in Theology at the University of Navarra thanks to the CARF Foundation.